catamphetamine/universal-webpack/README.md

 ## Gotchas

-* It emits no assets from the server-side code so make sure you include all assets at least on the client side (e.g. "favicon").
+* It emits no assets on the server side so make sure you include all assets on the client side (e.g. "favicon").
 * `resolve.root` won't work out-of-the-box while `resolve.alias`es do.
 For those using `resolve.root` I recommend switching to `resolve.alias`.
 By default no "modules" are bundled in a server-side bundle except for `resolve.alias`es and `excludeFromExternals` matches (see below).

 ## Using `extract-text-webpack-plugin`